55 Sublime Small Bathroom Design Ideas: Best Remodeling Tips and Layouts

 Lighting and colors

 Natural light is not the only one that matters.
 Be creative with your lighting design, but keep it simple.
-It’s so important to avoid overwhelming a small bathroom with powerful or complicated lighting, as this can lead to your bathroom feeling cluttered.
+Avoid overwhelming a small bathroom with powerful or complicated lighting, as this can lead to your bathroom feeling cluttered.
 Fitting underlighting to your cabinets is a very subtle way to light a small bathroom while keeping it cozy.
 You can also install a sconce on a wall or the ceiling to illuminate the whole bathroom while taking up as little space as possible.

-When it comes to color, most suggest that it’s best to keep your colors reasonably neutral.
+It's usually best to keep your colors neutral.
 White and other off-white shades are very popular, but if you want to break out of the ordinary, try out an accent wall to vary your bathroom’s decor.
 This type of design distracts from the small bathroom, as it draws the eye away from the floor.
 Stick to similar shades to make it seamless: overdoing it with all kinds of colors can make a small bathroom seem cramped, cluttered, and overwhelmed.

 Decorating a small bathroom